Abi-Fitz/fspt5-milestone-two/README.md

 ### 1. Create and extend classes

-- Grade:
+- Grade: 2
-- Explanation:
+- Explanation: Struggle with writting the test. i feel i was really close but dont know why it kept failing.
+Spent over an hour on this and still didnt work.

 ### 2. Create tests for classes

-- Grade:
+- Grade: 2
-- Explanation:
+- Explanation: Struggle with writting the test. i feel i was really close but dont know why it kept failing.

 ### 3. Use HOFs from the Array prototype

-- Grade:
+- Grade: 2
-- Explanation:
+- Explanation: I understand the question and attempted it several times.
+Finally got the test running but couldnt pass the test.

 ### 4. Create the reverse linked list method

-- Grade:
+- Grade: 1
-- Explanation:
+- Explanation: I did not attempt this question because I run out of time.